MatthewStanciu/raycast-lightning-time/README.md

 - Navigate to the directory where you cloned it
 - Run `npm i && npm run dev`

 The extension should now be running locally & you should be able to use it.
+It will stay in your Raycast even after you stop the server.